ecdc-no/KQLAnalyzer/README.md

 A file called `environments.json` is already included in the repository, so you don't need to run this command unless you want to update the schema information.

+When both `sentinel` and `m365` environments have been defined, the tool will automatically create a merged environment called `m365_with_sentinel` which contains the tables and functions from both platforms.
+This allows analyzing queries targeting the merged Defender XDR platform.

 ## Input file format

 The query.json file can contain the following properties: